dgrapov/devium/README.md

   - Data import and linking with MS Excel and Google Spreadsheets

-  - Successor to imDEV, including improved interface and capabilities
+  - Successor to <a href="https://sourceforge.net/projects/imdev/">imDEV</a>, including improved interface and capabilities